 While no one plans for a marriage to end in divorce, it happens often enough so that it is important to be prepared.
 As many as 60 percent of second marriages end in divorce.

 The distinctions that determine what is marital property and what is separate property are very complex.
-Only an experienced family law attorney can help you navigate the complex legal environment affecting your assets.
 While the general rule is you take out of a marriage what your bring into it, there are many exceptions:

 - If you refinance your home during your marriage, the mortgage company may want you to add your spouse’s name to the deed.
 Doing so will make your house marital property.